cockroachdb/docs/v21.2/security-reference/encryption.md

 ## Encryption at rest (Enterprise)

-Encryption at Rest provides transparent encryption of a node's data on the local disk.
+CockroachDB's Enterprise Encryption at Rest feature provides transparent encryption of a node's data on the local disk.
 It allows encryption of all files on disk using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) in [counter mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_(CTR)), with all key sizes allowed.

 Encryption is performed in the [storage layer](../architecture/storage-layer.html) and configured per store.
 All files used by the store, regardless of contents, are encrypted with the desired algorithm.